 And it gets worse.
 You hide behind all of this as the cause for every pound gained, every workout skipped, and every off limit food eaten.

 The culprit you’re dealing with here is not you.
 You’re not a failure.
-You ahve not failed anything.
-The problem is that you insist on finding someone or something to blame.
+You have not failed anything.
+The problem is these systems are designed to fail.
+And society teaches you to find someone or something to blame for everything that goes wrong.
 And this blame is not just a game you play.

 It’s a game stopper.

 Blame creates inaction (1).
 So it’s crucial to learn how to stop the blaming.
 To do that you must take ownership of your actions.
-This will turn your desires for mindfulness in your eating, success in your meditation, and consistency with your journaling into your reality.
+This will turn your desires for mindfulness in your eating, success in your meditation, and consistency with your journaling or whatever change you’re trying to make into your new reality.

 What if I said there was a simple solution to overcome these common excuses?

 I said I’ve come to a few conclusions but have only shared two so far.
-The third conclusion I’ve come to is that using a more intuitive approach to all of these can remove the need for blame altogether.
+The third conclusion I’ve come to is that using a more intuitive approach to all of this removes the need for blame altogether.

-Digging deeper into these blame beliefs will show you where that blame really belongs and your intuition will show you how to move past them.
+Digging deeper into these blame beliefs will show you where that blame really belongs (or if it belongs) and your intuition will show you how to move past all of it.
 Here are a few examples.

 “I’m too busy” is a common excuse